 - changes to the local infrastructure contributions framework.

-Proposed Planning for Prosperity Act
+Proposed Planning and Development Act

 The proposed legislation focuses on driving Queensland's prosperity, balancing community wellbeing, economic growth and environmental protection.
 The legislation will also: